 The way that the IHRA guidance has already been applied elsewhere in the UK demonstrates that it is very unhelpful indeed.
 It facilitates (and perhaps institutionalises) anti-semitism by facilitating attempts to smear Jews as anti-semitic if they draw on their own experience of the Holocaust in criticising Israel (as happened in connection with a talk by a survivor of the Budapest ghetto at Manchester University in March) or if they adopt an anti-Zionist political stance.
 It also suppresses crucial discussions about the nature of Israel and the Israel-Palestine question.
 In doing so, it is not so much a tool for tackling racism as a tool for shaping foreign policy and public perceptions of it.
 It risks directing Scotland's international relations down a worryingly pro-Israel path.

-The definition used by the IHRA (a trans-national NGO) is being promoted around the world through a series of unilateral decisions instead of through the usual multi-lateral processes within the UN.
+The definition used by the IHRA (an organisation with 32 member countries) is being promoted around the world through a series of unilateral decisions instead of through the usual multi-lateral processes within the UN.
 This process damages international efforts to build peace and justice.
 Scotland should not support it.

 Doudou Diène, UN Special Rapporteur on contemporary forms of racism, racial discrimination, xenophobia and related intolerance, stated in his 2008 report to the Human Rights Council of the UN (A/HRC/9/12):